tushar-sharma/tushar-sharma.github.io/_posts/2026-05-11-canton-local-multi-node-sandbox.md

 That separation matters.
 A participant can exist but still not be connected to a synchronizer.
 A participant can be running but still not have your DARs uploaded.
 The bootstrap script closes that gap.

-### Why upload to both participants?
+### Why upload to every participant?

 Each participant needs access to the Daml packages it will use.

-If only participant1 has the DARs, participant2 may be connected to the synchronizer but still unable to submit or inspect contracts using your templates.
+If only participant1 has the DARs, participant2 and participant3 may be connected to the synchronizer but still unable to submit or inspect contracts using your templates.

 The Canton console command reference documents `dars.upload` as the command for uploading a DAR to a participant: